 - More breakdown resistance - Oxygen and heat are the primary "killers" of motor oil.
 Synthetic oil is more resistant to both, meaning it won't break down as easily as conventional motor oil after a long climb while towing, an off-road trail adventure, etc.

 - Improved fuel economy - Internal engine friction is a big drag on fuel economy, and synthetic oil reduces that drag.
-It's not uncommon for synthetic oil to boost fuel economy 2 or 3%.
+It's not uncommon for synthetic oil to boost fuel economy by 2-3%.

 - Better engine protection - Generally speaking, synthetic offers better overall protection than conventional motor oil (only there are a lot of ifs and buts on this point)

 In a nutshell, synthetic oil is more versatile than conventional oil.
 It performs better in abnormal situations, offers more protection, and improves fuel economy.
 For all these reasons, nearly every new car built today is filled with synthetic oil at the factory.